ceph/ceph/doc/cephadm/upgrade.rst

 Upgrading Ceph
 ==============

-Cephadm can safely upgrade Ceph from one bugfix release to the next.
+Cephadm can safely upgrade Ceph from one point release to the next.
 For example, you can upgrade from v15.2.0 (the first Octopus release) to the next point release, v15.2.1.